oscarqjh/NTU_SC1015_Project/README.md

 ---

-*Submission: This project is submitted to Nanyang Technological University Singapore as a project for module SC1015 AY2023*
+*Submission: This repository is submitted to Nanyang Technological University Singapore as a project for module SC1015 AY2023*

 <h3 align="center">Reference</h3>